From 0 to 1 Utilizing Guance to Build Observability for Springcloud Services¶

 $ vim ddtrace.conf

-APM observability requires adding an agent to the Java application.
-This agent collects performance data during application startup through bytecode injection, capturing method calls, SQL calls, external system calls, etc., to monitor the quality of the application code.
+APM observability requires adding an agent to the java application.
+This agent, when accompanying the application startup, collects performance data related to internal method calls, SQL calls, external system calls, etc., through bytecode injection techniques, thereby achieving observability of the application system's code quality.

 $ cd /usr/local/ruoyi/